 Personally I always book my holidays myself, nabbing the best deals from different sites.
 That’s not to say a package holiday couldn’t save me cash – it’s just that those holidays are rarely the type for me.

 Some articles on the blog contain affiliate links, which provide a small commission to help fund the blog.
 However, they won’t affect the price you pay or the blog’s independence.
 Read more here.

 Book your insurance

 It’s so important you book travel insurance, and you should do it as soon as you book your holiday too.
-That’s because it’s not just about cover while you are way, you’re also partly paying for cover in case you can’t go on your trip.
+That’s because it’s not just about cover while you are away, you’re also partly paying for cover in case you can’t go on your trip.
 And that could happen any time, so don’t leave it too late.

-Two more quick things on travel insurance
+Three more quick things on travel insurance